 Specific examples of defendants released by a low-risk assessment score in Louisiana include:

 Alan Parson and Richard Sansbury were charged with a New Orleans pharmacy robbery.
 Workers were tied up, and a police officer was shot.
-They received a risk assessment score of “one.”
+As a result, they received a risk assessment score of “one.”